12 Ways To Sleep Better Naturally

 So many people rely on caffeine to get through the day because they are not getting enough sleep at night.
 So they are continually chugging coffee or sodas to get that stimulated feeling.

 Caffeine stays in your system long after the high has faded.
-Reducing or even eliminating it from your diet can have a powerful impact on how rested you feel.
+Reducing or even eliminating it from your diet can profoundly impact how rested you feel.

 Make a good “Sleep Routine.”